How to attract the next generation of female leaders

 Over the past few years, we’ve seen an increase in the number of women in the UK workplaces, now making up 47% of the workforce.
-However, the number of women within STEM careers is decreasing year on year.
+Despite this, the number of women within STEM careers is decreasing year-on-year.
 Most concerning of all, whilst 73% of entry-level positions in the UK are filled by women, only 34% of managers, directors and senior officials are female.

 It’s not news that we need to improve gender balance and create equal opportunities in the workplace, but by taking a closer look at the construction industry as a case study, we can start to focus on solutions.